sqmas/lidarscout/README.md

 This is the repository for the viewer.
 For the training and evaluation part, see https://github.com/cg-tuwien/lidarscout_training

 Want to quickly try it?
-Here is a stand-alone executable for Windows: https://users.cg.tuwien.ac.at/perler/lidarscout/LidarScout.zip
+Here is a [stand-alone executable for Windows](https://researchdata.tuwien.ac.at/records/443tr-j4096/files/LidarScout_executable_win64.zip?download=1).

+Other data is in our long-term storage: https://doi.org/10.48436/443tr-j4096

 ![LidarScout teaser](docs/teaser.jpg)